-7.3.11 The Reported Performance Metric is the TPCx-AI Performance Metric for the Benchmark Run.
+- 7.3.11.4 At the end of the throughput test, the total time taken to run the throughput test is used as one of the inputs to calculate the final performance metric of the benchmark. - 7.3.12 The Reported Performance Metric is the TPCx-AI Performance Metric for the Benchmark Run.
 There must not be any interruption during the tests, and all tests should be run without intervention.